Posts and telecommunications in Lebanon: The post-2019 breakdown

 Since its inception, Lebanon's telecommunications systems have serviced certain areas far better than others.
 The notion of universal service, which stands for equal access to telecommunications, was introduced conceptually in 2008 but never followed through.
-In 2016, when residents in the capital could start dreaming of lighting-speed, fiber-optic connections, 300 villages in Keserwan, Batroun, Nabatiyeh, and the Bekaa had no access to the internet whatsoever, due to the absence of a fixed telephone network.
+In 2016, when residents in the capital could start dreaming of lightning-speed, fiber-optic connections, 300 villages in Keserwan, Batroun, Nabatiyeh, and the Bekaa had no access to the internet whatsoever, due to the absence of a fixed telephone network.
 Mobile phone outages were frequent in remote areas, not least due to power cuts.

 The outbreak of Lebanon's economic crisis, in 2019, only reinforced the sector's preexisting traits.
 Telecommunication services soon started fraying in peripheral areas.
 By mid-2020, disruptions were sufficiently frequent and widespread for a local NGO, SMEX, to attempt to map them systematically.
 January 2021 saw major outages in Nabatiyeh and Aley.
 The even extended to central neighborhoods of Beirut, although this appeared to be at least in part a negotiations tactic of Ogero, in negotiating more resources from the government.